bulk-dqm/bulk-data-export-client/README.md

 ```

 ## Running the Client via the CLI
-The following steps outline the end-to-end workflow for sending a bulk-data export request to a bulk-data server:
+The following steps outline the end-to-end workflow for sending a Bulk Data Export request to a bulk-data server:

 **1. Specify configuration options**

 There are two ways to specify configuration options:
 - using CLI flags (if defined)
-- by specifying the configuration values in a configuration file
+- using a configuration file

 To use values from a configuration file, use the `--config` CLI flag to specify the relative path of the desired configuration file to use.

-See [configuration-options] for an overview of all supported options.
+See [Creating a Custom Configuration File](#creating-a-custom-configuration-file) for an overview of all supported options.
-See [cli-options] for an overview of all supported CLI options.
+See [CLI Options](#cli-options) for an overview of all supported CLI options.

 **2. Run the CLI**

-The user can run the application end-to-end or run a subset of steps.
+The user can run the application end to end or run a subset of steps.
 To see which CLI options are required at each step, see [three-step-workflow].
 For this example, we will assume we want to run the end-to-end workflow (i.e. run all three steps).

-To run the application end-to-end, we must specify a valid FHIR url, a group id that corresponds to a FHIR Group resource on the server, and a path to a measure bundle that will be used for measure calculation.
+To run the application end to end, we must specify a valid FHIR URL, a group id that corresponds to a FHIR Group resource on the server, and a path to a measure bundle that will be used for measure calculation.

-Let's assume the FHIR url we want to use for export is `http://my-fhir-server`, the group we are interested in exporting data for has id `my-group`, and the path to our measure bundle is `path/to/my-measure-bundle`.
+Let's assume the FHIR URL we want to use for export is `http://my-fhir-server`, the group we are interested in exporting data for has id `my-group`, and the path to our measure bundle is `path/to/my-measure-bundle`.
 One way to specify our command using the CLI is:

 ```bash
 npm run cli -- -f http://my-fhir-server -g my-group -m path/to/my-measure-bundle